manymoments/manymoments.github.io/_posts/2020-04-02-bilinear-accumulators-for-cryptocurrency.md

        &= g^{\prod_{j\in[n+1]\setminus\\{i\\}} (\tau - e_j)}
 \end{align\*}

+There is also a similar technique for updating proofs after a _single_ element deletion (see Section 4, pg.
+10, in the original paper on bilinear accumulators[^Nguyen05]).
-In fact, Papamanthou gives also gives proof update techniques when an element is modified or deleted from the accumulator.
-For more details, see Lemma 3.16 in Papamanthou's PhD thesis[^Papamanthou11].
+Lastly, [Papamanthou](https://twitter.com/chbpap) also gives a proof update techniques when a single element is modified in the accumulator (see Lemma 3.16 in his thesis[^Papamanthou11]).

+{: .box-warning}
+Still, compared to MHTs, which can update all proofs in $O(\log{n})$ time, updating all proofs in $O(n)$ time remains slow for many bilinear accumulator applications.
+This seems to the cost paid to get constant-sized membership proofs.

 ### Computing non-membership proofs